 I am the Deputy Director of the International Centre for Research in Forensic Psychology (ICRFP) within the Department of Psychology.
 My main research interests are in the area of investigative interviewing, deception detection, and offender behaviours and cognitions.
 I conduct studies that explore investigative interviewing and detecting deception using a collective interviewing approach, as well as studies that examine offender expertise and offender risk assessment.
 I am also involved in running studies that examine student and staff mental health within Higher Education.

 Before commencing teaching at the University of Portsmouth, I undertook mandatory training: the Graduate Students Professional Development Programme (GPROF).
 I have also been awarded fellowship status of the Higher Education Academy (HEA) by passing the Academic and Professional Excellence Programme (APEX).

-I am currently the Course Leader for both the Undergraduate BSc(hons) Psychology and BSc(hons) Forensic Psychology degrees.
+I am currently the Undergraduate Programmes Lead for the BSc(hons) Psychology and BSc(hons) Forensic Psychology degrees.
 I am also the Module Co-ordinator for the Level 6 ‘Psychology of Security’ module.
 Additionally, I deliver lectures on various Undergraduate and Postgraduate modules, including ‘Psychology of Offending Behaviour’ and 'Research Methods and Data Analysis’.
 I supervise final year research projects at both Undergraduate and Postgraduate level on the detection of deception, investigative interviewing, offending behaviours, and mental health disorders.
 I am also a PhD supervisor for a number of PhD students who conduct research in the areas of investigative interviewing, deception detection, Quality of Working Life, or offender expertise.